If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can You Steam Clean Car Seats?

-• Faux leather: Unsurprisingly, faux leather is typically made from PVC or another plastic, polyurethane.
-It’s more resilient than genuine leather (1).
+• Faux leather: This is usually made from PVC or polyurethane.
+It is plastic-based, making it more resilient and easier to clean than real animal hide.

 How to Steam Clean Car Seats